Firearms

 Can I carry a concealed weapon with an FFL?

-No. To carry a concealed weapon, you need to get a Carrying a Concealed Weapon (CCW) permit that’s valid in the state in which you’d like to carry it.
+No. To carry a concealed weapon, you need a separate Carrying a Concealed Weapon (CCW) permit that’s valid in your state.

 What does a valid FFL number look like?